Best daily deals

 You’re more likely to have the best sound quality from your AirPods Pro (2nd Generation) when using an iOS device since the highest quality Bluetooth codec option from the earbuds is the AAC codec.
 AAC is consistently good on iOS devices, whereas it can vary a lot on Android devices.

 If you lose either the left or right AirPods Pro earbud, you do not need to buy a whole new set.
-You can get a replacement from Apple or from a third party such as Re-Cell Exchange
+See our guide on how to replace AirPods for trusted sources.

 Some great additions to your AirPods Pro include ear tips, ear hooks, and cases.
 Check out our full list of the best AirPods Pro accessories.